MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 Provisioning packages can include management instructions and policies, custom network connections and policies, and more.

 > [!TIP]
-> Use the desktop wizard to create a package with the common settings, then switch to the advanced editor to add other settings, apps, policies, etc.
+> Use the desktop wizard to create a package with the common settings, then switch to the advanced editor to add other settings, apps, and policies.

 ## Download Windows Configuration Manager